FC Kolkheti-1913 Poti: Battle for survival

-In tier 3
+Disappointment and triumph

-In the initial two seasons Kolkheti were among primary promotion-chasers, although in both cases they suffered a setback in pursuit for an automatic promotion slot.
+In the initial two seasons Kolkheti were among primary promotion-chasers, although in both cases they suffered a setback in pursuit for an automatic promotion spot.
 The play-off results proved also unsuccessful despite the team's unbeaten aggregate score in the regular time.
 First they failed to beat WIT Georgia on penalties, and a year later lost in extra time to Rustavi on away goals.

 In 2022, too, Kolkheti ended up in the 2nd place.
-However, due to changes, made in the competition format before this season, the club ended their three year-long tenure in this division and won automatic promotion back to Liga 2.
+However, due to changes made in the competition format before this season, the club ended its three-year tenure in this division and won automatic promotion back to Liga 2.
+This year another event occurred which had a big impact on Kolkheti.
+On 29 August, the municipal club was handed over to a company linked to football manager Mamuka Jugeli.

+Kolkheti achieved a remarkable success in 2023.
+While reaching the national cup semifinals, the team under head coach Davit Kvirkvelia emerged victorious after a dramatic hard-fought battle against Gareji for the first place, which enabled them to return to the Erovnuli Liga after a five-year absence.

 European competitions

 Based on successful performance in Umaglesi Liga, Kolkheti-1913 represented Georgia on UEFA Cup for four consecutive seasons from 1996 until 2000.

 The only victory achieved in this competition against Dinamo Minsk was insufficient for qualifying for the next round.
-Having lost the first leg 0–1, Kolkheti conceded an early goal at home and scored twice afterwards, but the away goals rule gave a final advantage to their opponents.
+Having lost the first leg 1–0, Kolkheti conceded an early goal at home and scored twice afterwards, but the away goals rule gave a final advantage to their opponents.